 The NDP actually voted in favour of a Bloc Québécois attempt to further strip the rights of non-French-speaking Quebecers.
 The bill would have denied the rights of non-French speakers to Canadian citizenship if the applicant resided in Quebec.
 In addition, the Bloc bill would have interfered with the rights of Quebec businesses to communicate in English at work with English-speaking employees.
 It also denied employers and their employees from communicating in any other language but French.
 This bill was a further insult to Quebec’s English-speaking minority and actually interferes with the ability of Quebec firms to do business outside Quebec.

 But the new democrats supported it in a feeble attempt to win praise and recognition in Quebec.
 They do not understand that the Orange Wave of Jack Layton is long dead.

 More seriously, the actions of the Coalition Avenir Québec (CAQ) are already hurting the immigration needs of the province.
 This is continuing to hurt the ability of business to find many of the skills needed in a modern business world.
 It is crushing the ability of the province to penetrate the markets of almost 400 million Americans and Canadians on their doorstep because too many of their employees are unable to communicate with those markets in English or Spanish.

 At a time when new tourism markets need to be developed, the province is denying the need for bilingualism.
 When his unthinking immigration minister Jean Boulet said publicly the other day (in French, of course) that most immigrants to Quebec “don’t work, don’t speak French or don’t adhere to the values of Quebec Society,” his boss premier François Legault said he still wanted him in the CAQ cabinet.

 I think Quebec can do better.

-Complaints, comments, criticisms and compliments can be sent to a new e-mail:
+Complaints, comments, criticisms and compliments can be sent to: